RohitRTdev/cubeSpawner/README.md

 # cubeSpawner
-A silly 3d graphics playground that spawns 3d cubes and let's you control it
+A silly 3d graphics playground that spawns 3d cubes on the console and let's you control it

 ## Sample
 <img src="https://github.com/RohitRTdev/cubeSpawner/blob/origin/sample.png">